substance/legacy-docs/substance_blog/substance-io-relaunches/content.md

 ### Fidus Writer

-We're teaming up with the guys behind [FidusWriter](http://fiduswriter.org/).
-They already have a working solution for editing scientific documents within the browser.
-Version 2.0 will integrate Substance compontents.
-We're excited for
+We're teaming up with the guys behind [Fidus Writer](http://fiduswriter.org/).
+They already have a working solution for editing scientific documents in the browser.
+Together we'll be building version 2.0, using the Substance technology stack, allowing incremental updates, versioning and replication for collaborative workflows.